getspooky/cookiescript/README.md

 export default withNamespaces()(Welcome);
 ```

+🔐 Authentication is the process of identifying the user credentials.
+CookieScript makes implementing authentication very simple.
+In fact, almost everything is configured for you out of the box.
+At its core, CookieScript's uses [JWT](https://jwt.io/) , The configuration file is located at `config/jwt.yml` which contains several well documented options.

+> 🚨 By default `CookieScript` stores the given token inside an <b>httpOnly cookie</b>, a special kind of cookie that’s only sent in HTTP requests to the server, and it’s never accessible (both for reading or writing) from JavaScript running in the browser.

+The ui for authentication are stored in the `views/containers/auth/` directory.
+All of these views use the [Tailwind CSS](https://tailwindcss.com/), but you are free to customize them however you wish.

 ## Contributing

 We'd love to have your helping hand on `CookieScript`!
 See CONTRIBUTING.md for more information on what we're looking for and how to get started.